GeorgeStambulyants/Projects_from_books/README.md

 * Deployment on VPS

 #### [Crimemap project](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Flask__Dwyer/crimemap) ####
-Crimemap is an interactive crime map that allows to tag locations with details of witnessed or experienced criminal activities
+Crimemap is an interactive crime map that allows to tag locations with details of witnessed or experienced criminal activities.

 __In this web application I have learned about__:
 * MySQL and how to work with it from Python